 However, this situation has changed from 2013.
 In early 2013, Chinese government started a massive anti-corruption campaign after President Xi Jinping came to power.
 During this campaign, the Organization Department of the CPC Central Committee issued a new regulation known as Regulation No.18 on October 19, 2013.2 This regulation prohibits all levels of government officials, who are currently in an official position or retried within 3 years, from taking any part-time position in firms and getting any kind of payment from firms.
-Independent director is the largest group affected by this regulation because it was common for firms to appoint PCIDs.
+One feature of the new regulation is that it applies to all officials: officials of local and central government, leaders of the CPC, leaders of People's Congress or People's Consultative Conference, leaders of main SOEs, and leaders of main public universities and hospitals.
+Independent director is the largest group affected by this regulation.
 Most PCIDs resigned after the release of this regulation.
 However, since this regulation gives some time for government officials to resign in order to maintain the normal operation of boards, we witnessed a wave of independent director resignations over the next two years.
 According to the Guideline of CSRC, all listed firms must have at least one third board members as independent.
 Therefore, the resignation of an independent director cannot take effect if the fraction of independent directors is less than one third until the firm appoints a new director in a shareholder meeting.
 Some PCID stayed in the board after announcing resignation until they are replaced.